 Besides its versatility, another benefit of the plyo box is that it is a sturdy piece of equipment that can last a long time.

 There are also some potential downsides to the plyo box.
 The first one is that it requires a decent amount of storage space.
-Secondly, plyo boxes can be a bit pricey for their relatively specific training exercises.
+Secondly, good plyo boxes can be a bit pricey for their relatively specific training exercises.

 6. Resistance bands